 Japan is not only a pioneer but also a world leader in rail technology, with major corporations such as Hitachi and Toshiba generating billions of dollars in value each year.

-The Shinkansen system has expanded steadily since the first 320-mile Tokaido Line, connecting Tokyo and Shin-Osaka, opened in 1964.
+The Shinkansen system has expanded steadily since the first 320-mile Tokaido line, connecting Tokyo and Shin-Osaka, opened in 1964.
 Shinkansen trains run at speeds of around 200 mph, connecting the capital with major cities such as Kobe, Kyoto, Hiroshima and Nagano, forming a network that stretches from north to south.

-More than just a symbol of recovery, the Shinkansen is also a driving force for continued economic growth.
+More than just a symbol of recovery, the Shinkansen is also a driving force for continued economic development.
 With its exceptional speed and efficiency, the system promotes rapid movement between economic centers, supporting growth and creating business opportunities.

 Japan's high-speed rail revolution